 - 4. Addressing issues associated with the climate and ecological emergency are a critical part of the Draft Local Plan.
-We must ensure that development minimises carbon emissions by reducing the need to travel.
-We will promote sustainable transport choices, whilst ensuring new buildings are 'zero carbon ready' to minimise energy consumption, and secure more renewable energy production. - 5.
-Strategic Policy S1: Addressing the climate and ecological emergency requires applicants seeking planning permission to demonstrate how their proposal will contribute towards the objectives listed above to deliver sustainable development and address the climate and ecological emergency.
-This will ensure that all applicants clearly demonstrate the measures to address climate change they have incorporated into the development. - 6.
-We need to adapt to climate change and mitigate impact where possible.
-The Draft BCP Local Plan will introduce much stronger policies on enhancing nature within the urban area with policies to protect and enhance our open spaces, habitats and green infrastructure.
-New development must integrate biodiversity net gain, tree cover and urban greening on-site providing a variety of ecological and climate change benefits. - 7.
+To respond to this our strategy ensures that we minimise carbon emissions, by reducing the need to travel and promoting sustainable transport choices.
+We are also requiring new homes to be 'zero carbon ready' to minimise energy consumption.
+Our strategy includes a requirement for applicants to clearly demonstrate the measures they have incorporated into the development to address climate change. - 5.
+We need to adapt to climate change and mitigate the impacts wherever possible.
+Our Draft BCP Local Plan introduces much stronger policies on enhancing nature within the urban area with policies to protect and enhance our open spaces, habitats and green infrastructure.
+We also require new development to incorporate biodiversity net gain, tree cover and urban greening on-site providing a variety of ecological and climate change benefits. - 6.
 Flood risk is a major impact of climate change, from the sea, rivers and from rainfall events.
 Whilst we have an established strategy for Poole town centre with new flood defences planned, we are still preparing a strategy to defend Christchurch town centre and the Sandbanks Peninsula, delaying delivery of homes in these areas.